1990–91 Los Angeles Lakers season: NBA playoffs

+Aftermath

 Game 5 of the NBA Finals was the last Finals game played at the Great Western Forum; it was also Johnson's last NBA game before his retirement that November, due to his diagnosis with the HIV virus, although he would return to play in the 1992 NBA All-Star Game in Orlando, Florida, and with the Dream Team in the 1992 Summer Olympics in Barcelona, Spain.
 Johnson would make a brief return to the Lakers midway through the 1995–96 NBA season; after losing to the Houston Rockets in that year's playoffs, Johnson retired again and for good.
+Also following the season, Thompson retired.